Haoranli802/DDQNSuperMarioBros/README.md

  The agent.py contains the DDQN model for the super mario bros AI.

- The network.py contains the self-implemented 3-layer Conv2d network .
+ The network.py contains the self-implemented 3-layer Conv2d network.

  The super_mario_env.py file contains the environment reduction simplification for the network.